• Skip to primary navigation

 Instructions

-• Preheat oven to 350º F. Lightly grease a non-stick baking sheet.
+• Preheat the oven to 350º F. Lightly grease a non-stick baking sheet.

-• Add the cubed and diced butternut squash, onion, carrots and celery.
-Toss with 1 tbsp oil, S&P, thyme and rosemary.
-Bake for 40-45 minutes (tossing mixture way through) until nicely roasted but not burned.
+• Add the cubed and diced butternut squash, onion, carrots, and celery to the baking sheet.
+Toss with 1 tbsp oil, salt, pepper, thyme, and rosemary.
+Bake for 40-45 minutes (tossing the mixture halfway through) until the vegetables are nicely roasted but not burned.

-• Add roasted vegetables to a food processor, high-speed blender or a bowl (using your immersion blend) and blend with 1-2 cups of the broth until smooth.
-(I reserve a few butternut squash cubes prior to blending to add as as soup toppiing).
+• Add the slightly cooled roasted vegetables to a food processor, high-speed blender, or a bowl (if using your immersion blend), and blend with 1-2 cups of the broth until smooth.
+(I reserve a few butternut squash cubes prior to blending to add as a soup topping).

-• Top Individual portions with pumpkin seeds (optional).
+• Top individual portions with pumpkin seeds (optional) and reserved roasted chunks of squash.

 Notes